Personal loan without SCHUFA in Germany 2026

 - No SCHUFA query at all.
 The lender does not check your file.

-- Only available from foreign lenders (Liechtenstein, Switzerland), because German banks must check SCHUFA under BGB Section 505a.
+- Only available from foreign lenders in Liechtenstein or Switzerland, because German banks must check SCHUFA under BGB Section 505a.

 - Fixed amounts: EUR 3,500 / 5,000 / 7,500.